collamaf/SimDaVinci/README_DaVinci.md

 - -SourceD is used to choose the diameter of the source; this is preseted to 10mm, the diameter of the Ga container in GaSet2.

-- -SourceT is used tochoose the thickness of the source; this is preseted to 7mm, the thickness of the Ga container in GaSet2.
+- -SourceT is used to choose the thickness of the source; this is preseted to 7mm, the thickness of the Ga container in GaSet2.

 - -PterD is used to choose the diameter of the P-Terfenile; this is preseted to 6mm.